blackstone86/rn-donewithit/ISSUES.md

 ## fontWeight does not Reasonable
 - android Roboto of font, '500' ~ '900' has no effect, but set 'bold' is correct.

+## TextInput 'secureTextEntry' attributie does not work in some cases.
+- android keybordType 'email-address' make TextInput 'secureTextEntry' attribute does not work